OliverLysa/observatory-data-prep/README.md

 #### 004_mass_conversion.R

 1. Extracts BoM data from Babbitt *et al* 2019 and mass trend data from Balde *et al.*
+    1. We assume homogeneity of the composition of products within each UNU after selecting a product archetype.
+We apply the trend in Balde *et al.* for years between X and X to simulate changes in trend into the future.
+    2. Can make the archetypal product profile more up to date
 2. Apply to unit-level flow data incl. using weightings
 3. Convert BoM to Sankey format

 ##### Mass conversion

 -   Material imports: Direct imports of materials as the weight of products crossing the border

+-   Material exports:

 -   domestic material input: Material requirement of production and consumption i.e. DE plus imports.
 Mass of raw materials extracted from the domestic territory, plus the physical weight of imports.